Aberdeenshire

 Deeside Way

 Split into 4 main sections, The Deeside Way is a cycling route that runs through Aberdeenshire stretching from the city of Aberdeen to Ballater.
 It's a great way to see a large chunk of the countryside with the route around 41 miles long.
-The route is well-marked and easy to follow, making it a perfect choice for beginner cyclists.
-This scenic path is a great way to get some fresh air and enjoy views of Scotland's beautiful landscape.
-The route follows the Old Royal Deeside Railway from Aberdeen all the way down through farmland, woodland and alongside the River Dee, ending in the town of Ballater.

-The map above shows the Deeside Way from Duthie Park in Aberdeen to the old Ballater Railway Station with the family friendly sections being from Aberdeen to the Banchory Lodge Hotel and from Aboyne to Ballater.
+The map above shows the Deeside Way from Duthie Park in Aberdeen to the old Ballater Railway Station with the family-friendly sections being from Aberdeen to the Banchory Lodge Hotel and from Aboyne to Ballater.

 bike trails in aberdeenshire